actsl/kiss_sdl/README.md

 capable of POSIX.
 In Visual C one should use _getcwd and _chdir from direct.h, _stat32 or _stat64 instead of stat, and the dirent library
 https://github.com/tronkko/dirent .
-Use one of the following commands to compile either in Linux or in Windows using MinGW.
+Use one of the following commands to compile either in Linux, or in Windows using MinGW.

 make -f kiss_makefile